 Certified organic cashews from Indonesia.
 These cashews have been hand cracked and are guaranteed to be raw.
 While they are not "certified fair trade" these cashews come from a farming collective that guarantees fair labour practices.

 The cashew industry has notoriously bad labour practices.
-Our cashews cost more because we purchase from a cooperative that treats its workers well and pays fair wages.
+Our cashews cost more because we purchase from a family farm that treats its workers well and pays fair wages.
 More about the cashew industry here.

 Studies have shown that compared to conventional shelling methods, the method used to crack these cashews and keep them raw preserves significantly more beta-carotene, vitamin E, unsaturated fatty acids and thiamin.